himmAllRight/himmAllRight-source/content/post/selecting-charmeleons-upgrades.md

 <div class="caption">CPU upgrade: Ryen 9 3900x, 12 core/24 thread cpu</div>

-My *origonal* plan when I built charmeleon was to get the 2600, and later upgrade to an 8 core from the same 2000 series or even a rumored 3000 cpu with potentially even more cores.
+My *origonal* plan when I built charmeleon was to get the 2600, and later upgrade to a 8 core 2700x or even a rumored 3000 cpu with potentially even more cores.
 I made sure my motherboard had good VRMs for the cost so it could support a future upgrade with more cores.